GaryforZDZ/Financial-Prediction-App-LSTM/README.md

 # Stock Volatility & Trading Volume Predictor
-A Streamlit-based web application that provides next-day predictions of both stock price volatility and trading volume using an advanced LSTM deep learning model.
+A Streamlit-based web application that provides current day's predictions of trading volume and future 5-day volatility using an advanced LSTM deep learning model.
 Designed for investors, traders, and market analysts, the app integrates technical, macroeconomic, and sentiment-based signals to deliver data-driven insights.
 ## About the Project
 Modern financial markets are influenced by a multitude of factors—ranging from corporate fundamentals to breaking news headlines.
 Our app simplifies this complexity by offering:
 - Predicted Next-Day Volatility